-Some state dentistry boards have established new rules or interpreted existing rules in a manner that limits or restricts the Company's ability to conduct its business as currently conducted in other states or have engaged in conduct so as to otherwise interfere with the Company's ability to conduct its business.
-We have filed actions in federal court in Alabama, Georgia, and California against the state dental boards in those states, alleging violations by the dental boards of various laws, including the Sherman Act and the Commerce Clause.
-While a national orthodontic association has filed Amicus Briefs in support of the dental boards in both the Georgia and Alabama litigations and has filed a motion to do the same in California (which motion was denied), the FTC and DOJ have filed joint Amicus Briefs in support of the Company in both the Alabama and Georgia matters.
+Georgia matters.
 The California matter was amended and an order of dismissal was entered on July 7, 2020.
-The Company filed notice of appeal on July 17, 2020 and oral argument took place on February 23, 2021.
+The Company filed notice of appeal on July 17, 2020 and oral argument was held on July 26, 2021.
 The appellate court has not yet issued its ruling.
 Both the Alabama and Georgia matters were then sent to the 11th Circuit Court of Appeals as a result of the dental boards in both states appealing the lower court's decisions.
 Oral argument before the 11th Circuit Court of Appeals occurred in the Georgia matter on May 20, 2020 and in the Alabama matter on July 8, 2020.
 The FTC and DOJ participated in oral arguments in support of the Company.
 The DOJ's antitrust chief presented in the Alabama matter.
 On August 11, 2020, the 11th Circuit Court of Appeals affirmed the Georgia district court's denial of the board members' motion to dismiss.
 On December 8, 2020, the 11th Circuit Court of Appeals voted to have a rehearing en banc.
 The FTC and DOJ filed an amicus and participated in oral argument that was held on February 23, 2021.
-The court has not yet issued a ruling.
+On July 20, 2021 the 11th Circuit Court of Appeals ruled in the Company's favor, finding that the Georgia Dental Board did not have an interlocutory right of appeal and therefore denied the Georgia Board's appeal.
+On July 29, 2021, the 11th Circuit Court of Appeals also denied the Alabama Dental Board's appeal.
+Both cases have now been remanded to the respective District Courts so that they can proceed accordingly into the discovery phase.